andry81/tacklebar/README_EN.txt

 14.20.1.
 Method #1.
 Create empty files by path list.

 14.21.
 Concatenate video files.
 14.22.
+Split video files.

+14.23.
 Read/Save/Edit/Load/Select path list to/in/from/by a saveload slot.
-14.22.1.
+14.23.1.
 Read file selection list to a saveload slot list.
-14.22.2.
+14.23.2.
 Save file selection list to a saveload slot list.
-14.22.3.
+14.23.3.
 Edit a saveload slot list.
-14.22.4.
+14.23.4.
 Load search from a saveload slot list.
-14.22.5.
+14.23.5.
 Load panel from a saveload slot list.
-14.22.6.
+14.23.6.
 Select panel files from a saveload slot list.

-14.23.
+14.24.
 Clear drive cache.

 15. KNOWN ISSUES